dfrnt-labs/terminusdb-docs-static/src/app/docs/product-tour/page.md

 ## Sign Up and Try Out a Demo Project

-Sign up for TerminusCMS for free at: [https://dashboard.terminusdb.com](https://dashboard.terminusdb.com).
+Sign up for DFRNT TerminusDB cloud for free at: [https://dfrnt.com](https://dfrnt.com).

 Verify your email address by clicking on the link emailed to you and logging in.